kenlasko/k8s/manifests/network/tailscale/README.md

 annotations:
   tailscale.com/tailnet-fqdn: <fqdn-of-tailnet-service-to-attach-to>
   tailscale.com/hostname: <name-to-show-on-tailnet>
-  tailscale.com/proxy-class: <run-on-worker|enable-tun>
 ```

 The associated application uses the external name to connect to the remote service.
 Example below:

 ```
----
 apiVersion: v1
 kind: Service
 metadata:
-  labels:
-    tailscale.com/proxy-class: "run-on-worker"
   annotations:
-    tailscale.com/tailnet-fqdn: 'cloud-mariadb.tailb7050.ts.net'  # This is the FQDN of the Tailnet service you want to connect to
+    tailscale.com/tailnet-fqdn: 'home-mariadb.tailb7050.ts.net'   # The FQDN of the remote Tailnet service to connect to tailscale.com/hostname: cloud-egress-mariadb                  # The name to use for the Tailnet machine
-  name: cloud-mariadb-egress  # This is the name your application will connect to in order to reach the external Tailnet service
+  name: cloud-egress-mariadb                                      # The name your application will use to connect to the service
-  namespace: mariadb
 spec:
-  externalName: cloud-mariadb-egress
+  externalName: cloud-egress-mariadb
   type: ExternalName
 ```